 Pretty Portsmouth has a lovely Christmas tradition called Vintage Christmas, where this historic seacoast town hosts an entire month of festive holiday fun that includes performances, a downtown scavenger hunt, a gingerbread house contest, and more!
 There’s even outdoor ice skating at Portsmouth’s Puddle Dock Pond to really get you feeling the holiday spirit.

 Downtown Portsmouth is beautifully decorated for the holidays and has so many great things to do, including Christmas shopping on its charming cobblestone streets.
 Strawbery Banke Museum hosts a Candlelight Stroll, where role-players dressed up in period holiday wear bring the beautifully decorated space to life with handcrafted wreaths and candle lanterns.
-Portsmouth is also home to awesome vacation rentals, making this historic seaside town an excellent Christmas getaway spot!
+Portsmouth is also home to awesome vacation rentals and hotels, like the historic Hotel Portsmouth, making this historic seaside town an excellent New Hampshire Christmas getaway spot!

 Have a Merry Concord Christmas